-If you're in a hurry, the quickest way to get into town is by taxi: MPt car (t 91 91) outside the main exit are the most economic and reliable (30-50 Zł to the city center).
-The cheapest way to get downtown is the train instead; the free shuttle bus picks you up in front of the terminal building and takes you to the nearest train station.
-The ticket (4 zł, ovvero €1,20) can be purchased on the train, that goes directly to the central station ( “Dworzec Główny” ).
-The journey takes 15 minutes, and trains operate daily from 4.00 to 23.07.
+If you're in a hurry, the quickest way into the city is by taxi: the MPt cars (t 91 91) outside the main exit are the cheapest and most reliable (30–50zł to the city centre).
+The cheapest way to reach the center is instead the train; the free shuttle picks you up in front of the terminal building and takes you to the nearby train station.
+The ticket (4 zł, or €1.20) can be purchased on the train, which arrives directly at the central station ( “Dworzec Główny” ).
+The journey takes 15 minutes, and trains operate daily from 4.00am to 11.07pm.

 Flights to Krakow Balice

-From Katowice to Krakow bus
+From Katowice airport to Krakow By bus

-From Katowice is the bus service provided by Wizz Air and the local company Matuszek .
-Buses depart from Katowice and arrive in the center of Krakow, to the central bus station.
-Times are related to the arrival of Wizz Air flights at night and day.
-The trip takes about 2 hours, the ticket costs 44 Zl (10 €) can be purchased directly on board or online.
+From Katowice Airport there is the bus service offered by Wizz Air and the local company Matuszek .
+Buses depart from Katowice airport and arrive in the center of Krakow, at the central bus station.
+The timetables are linked to the arrival of Wizz Air flights both at night and during the day.
+The journey takes about 2 hours, the ticket costs 44 Zl (€10) and can be purchased directly on board or online.

-From the airport, a free shuttle bus takes you to the nearby train station, that is just 200 meters from the terminal.
-If desired it can be reached on foot.
-The train takes you directly to the main station in Krakow ( Dworzec Główny ), in the old town, in 18 minutes.
-There are races every 30 minutes.
-The first train from Krakow center start at 4.50 in the morning, the last at 22:05.
+From the airport, a free shuttle service transports you to the nearby train station, which is located just 200 meters from the terminal.
+If desired, it can also be reached on foot.
+The train goes directly to Krakow Central Station ( Dworzec Główny ), central Krakow, in 18 minutes.
+There are rides approximately every 30 minutes.
+The first train from Krakow City Center leaves at 4.50 in the morning, the last at 22.05.
 The first train from the airport at 5:14 in the morning, the last at 22:44.
-The ticket costs 10 Zl (2,55 €).
-Tickets can be purchased by the train crew and the cash machines at the airport and at train station.
+The ticket costs 10 Zl (€2.55).
+Tickets can be purchased from train staff and from automatic ticket machines at the airport and station.

-From the airport there is a service offered by Radio Taxi to and from the center of Krakow 19191 at a cost of approximately 50 Zl (15 €).
-To reserve, +48 12 19191 or +48 800 19 19 19.
+From the airport there is a service offered by Radio Taxi to and from the center of Krakow 19191 at a cost of around 50 Zl (€15).
+To book it, +48 12 19191 or +48 800 19 19 19.